-An Early Assurance Pathway into the Master of Occupational Therapy (MOT) Program
+An Early Assurance Pathway into the Doctor of Occupational Therapy (OTD) Program

 High School Early Assurance Pathway students must enroll in the undergraduate Health Sciences - Pre-Occupational Therapy program at the University of Cincinnati.
-Upon completion of this degree, students will have completed all prerequisite courses required for enrollment in the Master of Occupational Therapy (MOT) graduate program.
+Upon completion of this degree, students will have completed all prerequisite courses required for enrollment in the Occupational Therapy graduate program.

 Deadline: March 31st

 Applicants to the High School Early Assurance Pathway must first be admitted to the Health Sciences - Pre-Occupational Therapy program then complete and submit the supplemental High School Early Assurance Pathway application.
 Applicants are required to meet requirements beyond those required for admission to the health sciences program.

 Admissibility into the pathway is based on the following:

 - Minimum GPA in high school 3.5 out of 4

 - Minimum standardized test scores: ACT - 27 composite or SAT - 1280

 - At this time, the program will still require test scores, even if the university has a test-optional admissions process.

 - At least one recommendation must be from a high school math/science teacher